 Criminality & Inadmissibility

-If you have been charged but not convicted, you are not required to go through any formal process to enter Canada.
+If you have been charged with a crime but not convicted, you are not required to go through any formal process to enter Canada.
 However, we always recommend that a person with a charge that appears on their criminal record have the charge explained with a legal opinion letter.
 The purpose of this letter is to explain why under Canadian immigration law you are not criminally inadmissible to Canada.
 This applies to those who have been deemed rehabilitated as well.

 Why hire a Canadian immigration lawyer?